 Many of these are already being used in language learning and teaching.
 Today most of the research and development that aims to enable humans to communicate more effectively with each other (e.g. email and Web-conferencing) and with machines (e.g. machine translation and natural language interfaces for search engines) is carried out in the context of Human Language Technologies:

 The field of human language technology covers a broad range of activities with the eventual goal of enabling people to communicate with machines using natural communication skills.
-Research and development activities include the coding, recognition, interpretation, translation, and generation of language. ...
+Research and development activities include the coding, recognition, interpretation, translation, and generation of language. [...]
 Advances in human language technology offer the promise of nearly universal access to online information and services.
 Since almost everyone speaks and understands a language, the development of spoken language systems will allow the average person to interact with computers without special skills or training, using common devices such as the telephone.
 These systems will combine spoken language understanding and generation to allow people to interact with computers using speech to obtain information on virtually any topic, to conduct business and to communicate with each other more effectively.
-(Cole 1996)
+[Source: Foreword to (Cole 1997)]

 Facilitating and supporting all aspects of human communication through machines has interested researchers for a number of centuries.
 The use of mechanical devices to overcome language barriers was proposed first in the seventeenth century.
 Then, suggestions for numerical codes to be used to mediate between languages were made by Leibnitz, Descartes and others (v.
 Hutchins 1986:21).
 The beginnings of what we describe today as Human Language Technologies are, of course, closely connected to the advent of computers.
-In a report entitled Intelligent Machinery, which was written in 1948 for the National Physical Laboratory, Alan Turing, one of the fathers of Artificial Intelligence (AI), who led work on cryptanalysis in World War II using the Colossus machine at Bletchley Park, mentions a number of different ways in which these new computers could demonstrate their "intelligence", including learning and translating natural languages:
+In a report titled Intelligent Machinery, which was written in 1948 for the National Physical Laboratory, Alan Turing, one of the fathers of Artificial Intelligence (AI), who led work on cryptanalysis in World War II using the Colossus machine at Bletchley Park, mentions a number of different ways in which these new computers could demonstrate their "intelligence", including learning and translating natural languages:

 (i) Various games, e.g. chess, noughts and crosses, bridge, poker